How does Rest Less make money

 The Financial Conduct Authority (FCA) introduced rules in January 2022 preventing insurers from overcharging returning customers for their policies, after finding 6m UK customers who stuck with their provider had overpaid by over £1 billion in 2018 alone.
 Insurers would offer lower premiums to new customers to entice them to switch from their old providers, then gradually ramp up the cost over each renewal period.

-Welcome though these rule changes are, don’t just renew your current policy without seeing if you can find cheaper cover elsewhere.
+Welcome though these rule are, don’t just renew your current policy without seeing if you can find cheaper cover elsewhere.

-In this article, we’ll explain four of the most common ways companies get away with charging existing customers more, based on when and how you apply for cover, and how you can ensure you don’t end up paying over the odds.
+In this article, we’ll explain four of the most common ways some companies get away with charging existing customers more, based on when and how you apply for cover, and how you can ensure you don’t end up paying over the odds.

 How you buy car insurance